 To provide members greater exposure to the world of business through guest speaker forums, club fundraisers, community service projects, and excursions to leading companies.

-As an organization, the Business Club is eager to create an organization where members are all equally able to contribute to meetings and activities.
+As an organization, the Business Society is eager to create an organization where members are all equally able to contribute to meetings and activities.
 In order to accomplish this, it will be up to the board members to restore the horizontal ideology that the club was founded on.
 Our goal for the upcoming year is to involve all of the members (if possible) in the activities we plan on hosting.
 In turn, students will be able to use us as a resource to make the connections they will need in the future.

 Upcoming Challenges and Opportunities

-The main challenge the Business Club will face is incorporating our fellow members more than we have in the past.
+The main challenge the Business Society will face is incorporating our fellow members more than we have in the past.
 This main obstacle we must overcome is getting all the members to our meetings in order to include them.
 We are aware of the schedule inconveniences that many students face.
 Therefore, we have made the decision to cut down our club meetings from once a week to once every two weeks.
 Instead, we will double the duration of each meeting from 45 minutes to one hour and 30 minutes.
 We want our members to be able to learn from one another.
 We will work endlessly with our advisor to organize several workshop days that can prove to be useful for the future business men and women of the world.